Minnesota vs. Illinois NCAA Football Odds, Plays and Insights | November 6, 2021

 Illinois Stats and Trends

-- Illinois has four wins against the spread in nine games this year.
+- In Illinois' nine games this year, it has four wins against the spread.

-- This season, the Fighting Illini won ATS in their only game as an underdog of 14.5 points or more.
+- The Fighting Illini have been underdogs by 14.5 points or more once this season and covered the spread.

-- Illinois' games this year have gone over the total in just two out of nine opportunities (22.2%).
+- Illinois' games this season have gone over the total in only two out of nine opportunities (22.2%).

-- This year the Fighting Illini put up just 1.3 fewer points per game (17.6) than the Golden Gophers allow (18.9).
+- The Fighting Illini average 17.6 points per game, comparable to the 18.9 the Golden Gophers allow.

 - Illinois is 2-2 against the spread and 3-1 overall in games when it puts up more than 18.9 points.

-- When Illinois totals more than 303.1 yards, the team is 3-3 against the spread and 3-3 overall.
+- When Illinois churns out more than 303.1 yards, the team is 3-3 against the spread and 3-3 overall.

-- This season the Fighting Illini have nine turnovers, two fewer than the Golden Gophers have takeaways (11).
+- The Fighting Illini have turned the ball over nine times, two fewer times than the Golden Gophers have forced turnovers (11).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.